What is the US Dollar Index

 - Multi-regulated broker

-- leverage for trading the Dollar index
+- Trading leverage for CFD trading the Dollar index

 - Comprehensive and regularly updated education center